Enhancing Local Identity & Sense of Place through Placemaking

 1. Identity & Theme Creates Sense of Place

-2. Safe Access & Accommodations for Active Transportation
+2. Safe Access & Accommodations for Efficient Circulation

 “On a streetscape project in Clinton, Iowa, this approach helped us match the speed and type of transportation in each of their circulation zones with appropriate placemaking elements,” shares West.
 “Larger, vertically-repetitive elements keep drivers focused on the road and the traffic around them, while walkway and storefront areas focus on the use of textures and details to spark pedestrian interest.”

-Establishing the outer limits of a space through the use of gateway features lets users know they’ve entered a unique space.
+Establishing the outer limits of space through the use of gateway features lets users know they’ve entered a unique space.
 Architectural elements, such as columns or decorative fencing, are often used to help define a space.
-Specialty wayfinding signs, such as the ones found within the Iowa City’s Riverside Drive Streetscape, let people know what services and attractions an area offers.
-They also provide an opportunity to use branding and color to reaffirm the area’s theme.
+Specialty wayfinding signs, such as the ones found within Iowa City’s Riverside Drive Streetscape, let people know what services and attractions an area offers.
+They also provide an opportunity to use branding and color to reaffirm the identity and theme of the area.

 When it comes to placemaking in your community, keep local strengths in mind and capitalize on them.
-Every community has specific needs to address when it comes creating more usable public spaces.
-By listening carefully to user groups and employing placemaking strategies, you can strengthen the social interaction of your community and create public spaces that user groups are vested in.
-And as West points out, it’s never too early to start looking ahead.
-“The earlier you start planning for a particular amenity or project, the more opportunities you’ll have to look at the details, gather public input, and maximize the outcome,” he concludes.
+Every community has specific needs to address when it comes to creating quality public spaces.
+By listening carefully to user groups and employing placemaking strategies, you can strengthen the social interaction of your community and create tangible spaces citizens are vested in and proud of.

+Interaction among residents promotes a culture of involvement and fosters community connections.
+As West points out, it’s never too early to start planning for your community’s future.
+“The earlier you start planning for a particular amenity or project, the more opportunities you’ll have to look at the details, gather public input, and maximize potential funding sources,” he concludes.